cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 A portable type that has no implementation details.
 For examply `cloudify.nodes.Compute` is an abstract type.
 It doesn't have any implementation details advising the orchestrator how to materialize an instance of it on a particular environment.
 A portable type will declare an `interface` a set of hooks named `operations` that can be implemented by concrete types using a `operation` mapping to `plugin` methods.
 For example `cloudify.openstack.nodes.Server` is an `Openstack` implementation of `cloudify.nodes.Compute` using a `plugin` that uses the `Nova` compute API.

-*  Abstract types are mainly used as marking interfaces for the user to know which type of compentent the concrete type represents
+*  Abstract types are mainly used as marking interfaces for the user to know which type of component the concrete type represents

 *  Use concrete types with your blueprint to make them more easy to read.
 Use protable nodes ONLY if you plan to deploy the same blueprint on different clouds.

 ## The lifecycle Interface
 The `cloudify.nodes.Root` declares the `lifecycle` interface which all types inherit.
 This interface has the most essential installation and uninstallation hooks.
-The cloudify built-in `install` and `uninstall` workflows use these hooksto deploy and undeploy applications.
+The cloudify built-in `install` and `uninstall` workflows use these hooks to deploy and undeploy applications.
 The operations for this interface are:
 * `create` - component installation
 * `configure` - component configuration changes post installation